-- (1) The winding up of the co-operative must be in accordance with Part 4.5 of the Law. - (3) If the entity specified in subrule (2) does not exist at the time of the winding up or dissolution of the co-operative, any surplus property after the satisfaction of all its debts and liabilities must be given or transferred to an institution or institutions: - (a) with objects similar to those of the co-operative; and - (b) whose constitution prohibits the distribution of its property among its members; and - (c) chosen by the members of the co-operative at or before the dissolution or, in default, by the a judge of the court with jurisdiction in the matter.
+- (1) The winding up of the co-operative must be in accordance with Part 4.5 of the Law. - (2) If, on the winding up or dissolution, there remains after the satisfaction of all its debts and liabilities any property, this must not be paid to or distributed among the members of the co-operative but must be given or transferred to (insert name of entity to receive surplus). - (3) If the entity specified in subrule (2) does not exist at the time of the winding up or dissolution of the co-operative, any surplus property after the satisfaction of all its debts and liabilities must be given or transferred to an institution or institutions: - (a) with objects similar to those of the co-operative; and - (b) whose constitution prohibits the distribution of its property among its members; and - (c) chosen by the members of the co-operative at or before the dissolution or, in default, by the a judge of the court with jurisdiction in the matter.